typesense/typesense-website/new-site/docs-site/content/0.19.0/guide/building-a-search-application.md

 At this point, we are all set to start using Typesense.
 We will create a Typesense collection, index some documents in it and try searching for them.

+## Sample Dataset

-To follow along, [download]() this small dataset that we've put together for this walk-through.
+To follow along, [download](https://dl.typesense.org/datasets/books.jsonl.tar.gz) this small dataset that we've put together for this walk-through.

 ## Initializing the client
 Let's begin by configuring the Typesense client by pointing it to the Typesense master node.